GhostOfSarina/sing-box-daily-telegram/README.md

 vnstat -D
 ```

-Or My solution was to remove the folder it uses to store its data (/var/lib/vnstat) and create a new empty directory instead.
+Or Another solution was to remove the folder it uses to store its data (/var/lib/vnstat) and create a new empty directory instead.
 You may need to run vnstatd manually once to create the database after that:

 ```
 vnstatd -n -s